 Renting a car is an option as well.
 Just keep in mind that online reservations are rare in general in Oaxaca.
 You can certainly make a reservation online but you will always get a better price if you rent the car when you arrive.
 Just hop in a taxi and ask him to bring you to the rental car company.
 There are a few in different locations around the city.
 Rates are around $20/per day.
 Don’t expect much, cars don’t always have AC and occasionally have mechanical problems.

 A guide to surfing Puerto Escondido

 Where to stay might depend on the type of surfing you are looking for.
-There is three main surfing location in Puerto Escondido.
+There are three main surfing locations in Puerto Escondido.